cabo40/pyrichlet/README.md

 # Project description

-Pyrichlet is a package useful for doing data analysis via density estimation and clustering using gaussian mixtures with weighting structures generated with the stick-breaking method.
+Pyrichlet is a package useful for doing data analysis via density estimation and clustering using gaussian mixtures with selected weightings.

 # Installation

-This project is hosted in pip, it's enought to do
+This project is hosted in pip, to install you can execute

 ```
 pip install pyrichlet